jongwooo/gatsby-starter-typescript/README.md

 8.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-9.  **`CODE_OF_CONDUCT.md`**: This file defines standards for how to engage in a community.
-It signals an inclusive environment that respects all contributions.

-10. **`CONTRIBUTING.md`**: This file is guidelines for repository contributors.

-11. **`LICENSE`**: Gatsby's starter with TypeScript is licensed under the MIT license.
+9.  **`LICENSE`**: Gatsby's starter with TypeScript is licensed under the MIT license.

-12. **`README.md`**: A text file containing useful reference information about your project.
+10. **`README.md`**: A text file containing useful reference information about your project.

-13. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+11. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-14. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+12. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-15. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+13. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-16. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+14. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-17. **`jest-preprocess.js`**: This is a configuration file containing Babel settings for Jest. `jest.config.js` points to this file in order to transform all `.tsx` and `.jsx` files that will be tested.
+15. **`jest-preprocess.js`**: This is a configuration file containing Babel settings for Jest. `jest.config.js` points to this file in order to transform all `.tsx` and `.jsx` files that will be tested.

-18. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
+16. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
 Jest is a JavaScript testing framework.

-19. **`loadershim.js`**: This file contains a function used by Jest when tests are run.
+17. **`loadershim.js`**: This file contains a function used by Jest when tests are run.

-20. **`package-lock.json`** (See `package.json` below, first).
+18. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-21. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+19. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-22. **`tsconfig.json`**: The presence of this file in a directory indicates that the directory is the root of a TypeScript project.
+20. **`tsconfig.json`**: The presence of this file in a directory indicates that the directory is the root of a TypeScript project.
 This file specifies the root files and the compiler options required to compile the project.

 ## ✅ Testing